Brazilian imperial family: Post monarchy

 With the proclamation of the Brazilian republic on 15 November 1889, the imperial family went into exile in Portugal, Spain, France and Austria-Hungary.
 In the party that accompanied the imperial family were included many loyal subjects and nobles, as politicians such the Viscount of Ouro Preto, the deposed last Prime Minister of the Empire, as well the Emperor's particular doctor.
 Prince August Leopold of Saxe-Coburg and Gotha, grandson of Emperor Pedro II was the only member of the imperial family not boarded to exile because he was on board the cruiser Almirante Barroso, on a circumnavigation trip.
 Subsequently, upon receiving the news of the deposition of the monarchy, he was sent into exile.
 In addition to the ban, the Republican government confiscated and auctioned many of the assets of the imperial family.
 In 1890, thirteen auctions of Imperial House goods were made.
 Empress Teresa Cristina died in the first months of exile.
 Later Emperor Pedro II died in France, where he received a head of state's funeral by the French government.
 The imperial family settled in the Château d'Eu, former residence of King Louis Philippe of France and property of Gaston of Orléans, Count d'Eu, husband of Isabel, Princess Imperial of Brazil, heiress of Pedro II and de jure Empress-in-Exile of Brazil.

 Despite the prohibition then in force, Prince Luiz of Orléans-Braganza tried to disembark in Rio de Janeiro in 1906, but was prevented by local authorities.
 Finally, President Epitácio Pessoa, by presidential decree of 3 September 1920, revoked the Banishment Law.
 The Imperial Family was then able to return to Brazilian soil.
 The occasion was used to repatriate the remains of the last emperor and his consort, who would be transferred from Portugal a year later.
 Of the nine members of the imperial family originally exiled, only two returned to Brazil alive: Pedro de Alcântara, Prince of Grão-Pará and his father, Prince Gaston, Count of Eu, who died the following year aboard the ship Massilia, on their way to Brazil to celebrate the centenary of independence.
-Prince Pedro de Alcântara acquired one of its former palaces, the Palácio do Grão-Pará in Petropolis, where it resided until his death and where his descendants still live.
-On the other hand, not all the family returned immediately to Brazil, and the Vassouras branch, present clamoring to the Brazilian throne, could only return after the end of World War II.
+The State gave back possessions of the Imperial Family to the Petrópolis Branch exclusively, to Prince Dom Pedro de Alcântara, within those possessions was the Palácio do Grão-Pará in Petropolis, where the Direct Line of Descendants of the last Emperor, the Petrópolis Branch still resides until today.
+On the other hand, not all the family returned immediately to Brazil, and the Vassouras branch, present clamoring to the Brazilian throne, did only return after the end of World War II.